Complete guide to installing Ubuntu/Xubuntu (GNU/Linux)

 Learn about one of the free alternatives to a Windows operating system.
 Check your PC hardware against the minimum hardware specification requirements and then follow a step-by-step guide to installing and setting up Ubuntu.

 This guide concentrates on Ubuntu GNU/Linux, one of the free of charge Linux distributions.
 It comes with lots of free/open source software such as email, office and photo-editing packages.
+It is not only used by home users, some web hosting providers also offer Ubuntu Linux servers.
 This guide will explain the recommended minimum system requirements for Ubuntu, how to install Ubuntu, and how to install programs on to Ubuntu operating system.

 Ubuntu is one of the most popular distributions and generally regarded as a very beginner-friendly option.
 Canonical Ltd - the company that produces Ubuntu - also makes different variants of the operating system.